vickidecastro/using-snapchat-election-data-to-predict-ad-impressions/README.md

 It is important to note that we filtered the data to only include currency denominated in USD, so any country using another currency excluded from this regression analysis.
 The United States and Norway used USD.

 Further research is needed to uncover other factors that contribute to number of ad impressions.
 The election data had many variables, only some of which were easily interpreted as continuous numerical items.
-My analysis explored country code by assigning a 1 to the US and a 0 to any other country, but this did not prove statisticalluy significant in the regression, so it was removed.
+My analysis also explored country code by assigning a 1 to the US and a 0 to any other country, but this did not prove statistically significant in the regression, so it was removed.
 Further research into which geographic areas are most popular amongst Snapchat users within the US would be helpful for ad targeting in the most lucrative places.
 It would also be helpful to explore if gender plays a role in influencing the number of ad impressions, as it may be possible that either males or females use Snapchat more.

 ![image](https://user-images.githubusercontent.com/70858878/94759446-eac48b80-036d-11eb-89d7-159d34aa1998.png)